RMoran98/pawsome-pudding/README.md

 #### Header and Footer
 - Header
   - The Header includes the website name, tagline, logo and navigation bar, and is the same on all pages of the website.
   - The navigation bar contains links to the Home, Our Cats, and Prize Draw pages.
 This will allow the user to easily move between pages.
+The links change background color and font color on hovering the mouse over them so the user can easily see they are over a link.
+Aria labels are used to add accesibility for screen readers.
   ![Header](documentation/header.png)

 - The footer section features links to social media sites, displayed as Font Awesome icons.
 The footer is the same across all pages.
+On hovering the mouse over them, the link icons gain a background color to show the user they are mousing over a link.
+Aria labels are also used here to add accessibility to screen readers.
 ![Footer](documentation/footer.png)

 #### Home